How to fund home improvements

 If you're looking for ways to fund a kitchen transformation, conservatory installation, or upstairs upgrade, you've come to the right place.

-An alternative way to cover part of home improvement costs is by using your savings.
-Plus, using your savings to pay for something lasting and meaningful can give you a glow of achievement.
+One way to cover part of home improvement costs is by using your savings.
+Using your savings to pay for something lasting and meaningful can give you a glow of achievement.
 Planning your outgoings in detail could help you only lay out what you can afford.
-Grab some tips on budgeting here.

 Using equity release to fund home improvements